The fight against vaccine hesitancy shifts to younger Americans

 Other experts believe the vaccine reluctance issue among young people can also be solved with effective messaging and useful information that can be shared via social media platforms such as Facebook, Instagram and TikTok.

-But that may be tricky when influential figures seem to discourage young people from getting the COVID vaccine.
+But that may be tricky when influential figures seem to discourage young people from getting the vaccine.
 This week, Joe Rogan, the host of the popular “Joe Rogan Experience” podcast on Spotify, told his listeners that young adults who are healthy don’t “need to worry” about getting vaccinated, Media Matters for America reported.

 “But if you're, like, 21 years old, and you say to me, 'Should I get vaccinated?'
 I'll go 'No,'” he said.
 “If you're a healthy person, and you're exercising all the time, and you're young, and you’re eating well, like, I don't think you need to worry about this.”
-Rogan later clarified that he’s “not a doctor” and “not an anti-vaxx person.”
+Rogan later clarified that he’s “not a doctor” and “not an anti-vax person.”

-When asked about Rogan’s comments, Dr. Anthony Fauci, the White House’s chief medical adviser, told NBC’s Savannah Guthrie that Rogan is “incorrect,” and that young healthy adults should get vaccinated.
+When asked about Rogan’s comments, Dr. Anthony Fauci, the White House’s chief medical adviser, told NBC’s Savannah Guthrie that Rogan is “incorrect,” and that healthy young adults should get vaccinated.

-Melissa DeJonckheere is an adolescent health researcher and assistant professor at the University of Michigan’s Department of Family Medicine.
+Melissa DeJonckheere is an adolescent-health researcher and assistant professor at the University of Michigan’s Department of Family Medicine.
 Using text-message polling taken at several points during 2020, she and a team of researchers found that young people between the ages of 14 and 24 had taken the pandemic seriously, and were very concerned about spreading COVID-19 to others.

 Results from the study, which were published in the Journal of Adolescent Health's May issue, show that 86 percent of young people are moderately or very concerned about spreading COVID-19, and 89 percent said they wear masks or other face coverings all or most of the time.
 The most common reason they gave for donning a mask was to prevent themselves from spreading the coronavirus.

-Even though the study focused on youths’ views on COVID-19 and the use of face coverings, not on vaccines, DeJonckheere says the findings could provide insights into the type of messaging that may be most effective for getting more young people vaccinated.
+Even though the study focused on youths’ views on COVID-19 and the use of face coverings, not on vaccines, DeJonckheere said the findings could provide insights into the type of messaging that may be most effective for getting more young people vaccinated.

-“This was one of our really important findings, is that youth really thought that they had a responsibility to their community to prevent the spread of illness," DeJonckheere says.
+“This was one of our really important findings, is that youth really thought that they had a responsibility to their community to prevent the spread of illness," DeJonckheere said.
 "They talked a lot about how worried they were about asymptomatic spreads.
 They used words like 'responsibility' and 'obligation.'
 They also mentioned how terrible it would be to infect someone who was more at risk than they were.”

 So far, a lot of vaccine messaging has been mainly focused on safety and efficacy, emphasizing the fact that getting these shots can prevent severe illness and death.
 Since many young adults already consider themselves at low risk for these outcomes, that message may not be as effective.

-DeJonckheere says that “emphasizing their role in the community, transmission and community spread, and preventing that through vaccination” might be a more effective strategy.
+DeJonckheere said that “emphasizing their role in the community, transmission and community spread, and preventing that through vaccination” might be a more effective strategy.

-Another finding from the study that DeJonckheere says is consistent with what experts know about youth is that they are influenced by their peers.
+Another finding from the study that DeJonckheere said is consistent with what experts know about youth is that they are influenced by their peers.

-Sophie Nir, a young political consultant who created Vaccine Vigilantes, a volunteer-based group that has helped New Yorkers sign up for vaccine appointments, agrees.
+Sophie Nir, a young political consultant who created Vaccine Vigilantes, a volunteer-based group that has helped New Yorkers sign up for vaccine appointments, agreed.

 “I think the best way to get young people vaccinated is for them to understand that all their friends are getting vaccinated too,” Nir said.

-She said that part of the reason why her sister, who was reluctant at first, agreed to take the vaccine is because she got hers and encouraged her to do so as well.
+She said that part of the reason why her sister, who was reluctant at first, agreed to take the vaccine is because Nir got hers and encouraged her to do so as well.

-“I think that people are really responsive to their immediate circle, having someone you trust and also like being part of the team.
+“I think that people are really responsive to their immediate circle, having someone you trust, and also like being part of the team.
 I mean, it's like nobody wants to be the only unvaccinated person of their friend group.
 That is limiting, and embarrassing, and it makes you an outsider,” she added.

 Finally, DeJonckheere said having that messaging come from young people themselves and sharing it in the platforms they engage with is another effective strategy.